WRB (Wide Range Bar) Trading Strategy in Detail

 - For identifying swing (The distance between the highest and lowest points is a swing)

 Identifying swing using ChCo candle

-Identify the last wide range bar.
-Look for a reversal bar that closes below/above of the last wide range bar
+Identify the last Wide Range Bar.
+Look for a reversal bar that closes below/above the last Wide Range Bar.

 In a very rare situation, where prices will reverse without forming a clear reversal pattern.
-Then, how do we know whether a counter-trend move is going to be a temporary retracement or reversal?
+Then, how do we know whether a counter-trend move will be a temporary retracement or reversal?
 Here’s the trick.

-You’ll first have to identify what I call a wide range of candlestick.
-When a candlestick closes past the opening price of the wide range candle, a reversal is likely to happen.
+You’ll first have to identify what I call a wide range of candlesticks.
+When a candlestick closes past the opening price of the Wide Range Candle, a reversal is likely to happen.
 If not, it’s just a retracement.

-When traders don’t take into account profit-taking behavior, they’ll often be tricked into placing low winning-probability trades.
+When traders don’t consider profit-taking behavior, they’ll often be tricked into placing low winning-probability trades.
 Here’s what I mean:

-If you noticed, the close price of the last bull candle did not go above the open price of the last wide range bear candle.
-This means it’s entirely possible for most of the buying activity, to be coming from the sellers who are exiting their positions.
-We’ll need to see more commitment from the buyers before we can say that prices are likely to reverse.
+If you noticed, the close price of the last bull candle did not go above the open price of the last Wide Range bear candle.
+This means it’s entirely possible for most of the buying activity to be coming from the sellers who are exiting their positions.
+We’ll need to see more commitment from the buyers before we can say that prices will likely reverse.
 Let’s see what happens next.

 .Here’s an example: